 The California College Promise Grant (formerly the Board of Governors Fee Waiver) is a California Community Colleges financial aid program for California residents and AB540 students that waives the enrollment fees for students.
 To obtain a California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, or complete the California Dream Act Application (CADAA) by visiting dream.csac.ca.gov.

-The following are the types of California College Promise Grant and their corresponding eligibility criteria.
+The following are California College Promise Grant types and their corresponding eligibility criteria.
 Your eligibility will be determined based on the information provided on your FAFSA or CADAA.

 Type A (documentation required)

 - Receive AFDC (Aid to Families with Dependent Children), TANF (Temporary Assistance to Needy Families), SSI/SSP (Supplemental Security Income), or General Relief.
-Students must show proof (i.e., copy of a CA-7 with current or last month’s date, agency verification, etc.);
+Students must show proof (i.e., a copy of a CA-7 with current or last month’s date, agency verification, etc.);

 - Be certified by the California Department of Veterans Affairs or the National Guard Adjutant General for eligibility for a dependent's fee waiver;